 - oil for brushing

-- 2 tbsp raw cyder vinegar with honey or cider vinegar plus ½ tsp honey
+- 2 tablespoon raw cyder vinegar with honey or cider vinegar plus ½ teaspoon honey

-- 3 tbsp cold pressed rapeseed oil or extra virgin olive oil
+- 3 tablespoon cold pressed rapeseed oil or extra virgin olive oil

 - salt and freshly ground black pepper